 Systemic

-One of the definitions of systemic according to Marriam-Webster is something that relates to a system that is foundational to overarching social/political/economic structures.
+Relates to a system that is foundational to overarching social/political/economic structures.
 In our work, the word “systemic” is often followed by words like “racism” and “oppression”.
 This implies that racism is rooted and pervasive within social/political/economic systems.

 Target